elsampsa/valkka-core/README.md

 ### Current stable version is 0.5.2

 0.5.2 Version
+- Fixed a small bug: smart timestamp correction is again the default
 - Weird regression here: segfault with intel gfx drivers with 5+ streams.
 Problem with the latest intel driver?

 ### Older versions